martijnschouten/raspberry-bioamplifier/raspberry code/readme.txt

 sudo raspi-config

-To make the program starts at startup by add:
+To make the program starts at startup add:
 /bin/bash /usr/local/bin/readSPIhack.sh
 to /etc/rc.local, just above the exit 0 command

-To recompile use the compile.sh script
+To recompile use the compile.sh script bash /usr/local/bin/compile.sh

-To recompile the preheader use the compileStdafx.sh script
+To recompile the preheader use the compileStdafx.sh script bash /usr/local/bin/compileStdafx.sh